See the Libraries' "News & Events" page for more upcoming Library events.

 Two other films have been based on her work; This Is My Life, scripted and directed by Nora Ephron, and the 2006 TV movie Surrender, Dorothy, starring Diane Keaton.
 Her 2014 YA novel Belzhar has also garnered excellent reviews like this from Teen Vogue.com: “Basically everything Meg Wolitzer writes is worth reading, usually over and over again, and her YA debut . . . is no exception.”
 Wolitzer’s short fiction has appeared in The Best American Short Stories and The Pushcart Prize.

 Over the past decade Wolitzer has taught writing at SUNY Stony Brook Southampton's MFA program in Creative Writing, the Southampton Writers Conference and the Florence Writers Workshop.
 She has also taught at the University of Iowa Writers’ Workshop and at Skidmore College.
-Mark your calendar for what promises to be a most interesting discussion.
+A book signing will follow.